MYOB Supplier Invoice Automation: A Complete Workflow Guide

 Stage 3: Review and correct

 This is where the real work happens.
-You need to verify that MYOB matched the right supplier (or manually select one), confirm the invoice number and date are correct, and check that dollar amounts and line items were extracted accurately.
+You need to verify that MYOB matched the right supplier, confirm the invoice number and date, check that the invoice has not already been entered — see how to catch and prevent duplicate supplier invoices in MYOB — and review amounts and line items.
 For most finance teams, this review-and-correct step consumes the majority of processing time.
-OCR misreads on handwritten amounts, multi-page invoices, or non-standard layouts mean you are often retyping data that extraction was supposed to handle.

 Stage 4: Code the bill

 With the header information confirmed, you allocate each line item to the appropriate expense account and assign tax codes.
-MYOB may suggest account allocations based on how you have coded previous invoices from the same supplier, which saves time for repeat vendors.
-But suggestions are not guarantees.
-You must confirm every allocation, and for new suppliers or unusual expenses, you are coding from scratch.
+MYOB may suggest allocations based on prior invoices from the same supplier, but you still need to confirm them, especially for new suppliers or multi-line invoices across different expense categories.

 Where the bottleneck actually sits